-UNIT 2 - Externally set task (40%) Students will receive an examination paper from the exam board which is discussed in lessons with the class teacher.
+UNIT 2 - Externally set task (40% - this begins in January in year 11) Students will receive an examination paper from the exam board which is discussed in lessons with the class teacher.
 Each student will select a question as a starting point within the paper and develop their work in accordance with the assessment objectives.